andb0t/MLlab/README.md

 * linear regression

 ### Todo
-* support vector machine with linear and non-linear kernel
+* SVM with linear and non-linear kernel
-* NN: extend to any number of layers

 ## Installation